Economy of Africa: Post-colonial period

+After Africa began decolonising in 1960, post-colonial governments implemented various policies aiming to grow their economies via state-led industrialisation to correct perceived market-failures, often advised by aid donors or international bodies such as the World Bank.
+A common policy was import-substitution (the replacement of imports with domestic products via protectionist policies), but governments focused on exporting raw materials in order to gain the capital to industrialise, and countries remained as suppliers of raw materials with little industrial development.
+While import-substitution policies initially led to growths in manufacturing, firms struggled to compete globally without heavy protection, and exports were low which tightened the balance of payments.

+In the 1980s, amid the neoliberalism wave of the Washington Consensus, international financial institutions such as the World Bank and International Monetary Fund (IMF) led a neo-classical 'revolution' against industrial policy, citing "significant government failures" and debt crises, arguing that markets better allocate resources and that trade liberalisation would lead to development.
+The 1980s and '90s saw widespread deindustrialisation, and industrial production as a share of GDP declined from the 1980s onwards.

-20th century upheaval
+21st century

-Following the independence of African countries during the 20th century, economic, political and social upheaval consumed much of the continent.
-An economic rebound among some countries has been evident in recent years, however.

-The dawn of the African economic boom (which is in place since the 2000s) has been compared to the Chinese economic boom that had emerged in Asia since late 1970s.
+The dawn of the African economic boom (which is in place since the 2000s) has been compared to the reform and opening up that had emerged in China since late 1970s, though high growth rates were largely derived from high commodity prices and did little to reduce poverty.
+As of 2013, the Multilateral Debt Relief Initiative (MDRI) has given partial debt relief to 30 African countries.
 In 2013, Africa was home to seven of the world's fastest-growing economies.
+In the 21st century China and India have been increasingly important trade partners.

-As of 2018, Nigeria is the biggest economy in Africa by nominal GDP, followed by South Africa; in terms of PPP, Egypt is second biggest after Nigeria.
+As of 2018, Nigeria was the biggest economy in Africa by nominal GDP, followed by South Africa; in terms of PPP, Egypt was second biggest after Nigeria.
 Equatorial Guinea has Africa's highest GDP per capita.
 Oil-rich countries such as Algeria, Libya and Gabon, and mineral-rich Botswana have emerged among the top economies since the 21st century, while Zimbabwe and the Democratic Republic of Congo are potentially among the world's richest nations by natural resources, but have sunk into the list of the world's poorest nations due to pervasive political corruption, warfare, and emigration.
-Botswana stands out for its sustained strong and stable growth since independence.
+The establishment of the African Continental Free Trade Area by the African Union in 2018 intended to boost business activities between member states and within the continent, and to reduce too much reliance on importation of finished products and raw materials in to the continent.